JRamirez-F/JRamirez-F/README.md

 ---

-*Thanks for visiting my profile—feel free to reach out or explore my repos!*
+*Thanks for visiting, feel free to reach out!*